MunjPatel/Index-Trend-Net/README.md

-# Index-Trend-Net
+# LSTM-FinTrends

-Index-Trend-Net is an end-to-end project that forecasts the directional movement of stock indices based on derived metrics using an LSTM (Long Short-Term Memory) deep learning model.
+LSTM-FinTrends is an end-to-end project that forecasts the directional movement of stock indices based on derived metrics using an LSTM (Long Short-Term Memory) deep learning model.
 The goal is not to create a live application but to demonstrate a complete workflow from data preprocessing to model prediction, data storage, and visualization.
 The project includes key technologies like LSTM for forecasting, data collection using yfinance, a Flask web app for rendering results, and process automation using GitHub Actions.

 ## Project Overview